Encharted Cook

 By: Jan Nunes

-St. Patrick's Day Puppy Chow is a fun treat that is made with crunchy chocolate Chex cereal covered in a green crème de menthe candy coating.
+St. Patrick's Day Puppy Chow is a fun treat made with crunchy chocolate Chex cereal covered in a green crème de menthe candy coating.

 Print Share Pin Email